All Products

 Important

-Before you switch, assess the resource consumption of your existing tasks, including sync tasks, scheduling tasks, and DataService Studio tasks.
-This helps you determine the size of the Serverless resource group to purchase and ensures that the resource group can handle your business workloads.
+Before you switch, assess the resource consumption of your existing tasks, including sync, scheduling, and DataService Studio tasks.
+This assessment helps you determine the required size of the serverless resource group and ensures that the resource group can handle your business workloads.

 Recommended specifications